xuhongchaoVSgaoyuanhui/MoreBloodStrips/README.md

 2. Call the FU_CompatibleWithc_Custom_Class function and cast the returned object to your own UserWidget object.
 3. Call the FU_CustAddChildWidget_to_ParentWidget function and make your preferred settings for it, override the default values, and promote the returned bp_Implementation_Object object reference to a variable for convenient subsequent operations.

----After completing the above steps, you can already obtain the UI health bar defined by yourself.
-The following is the interaction of the health bar. ---
+------After completing the above steps, you can already obtain the UI health bar defined by yourself.
+The following is the interaction of the health bar. ------

 1. Call the FU_SetDamage function.
 It requires a reference to the bp_Implementation_Object object, which is why it was promoted to a variable in the third step.
 2. Set the returned value to the HP you created.
 Success.